Send to a friend

 Equally important are long-term interventions.
 These include investing in irrigation and water supply facilities as well as rehabilitating water catchments and implementing rainwater harvesting to ensure that countries are able to grow crops during the drought season.

 Most importantly, governments should develop strong and reliable communication channels that enhance the dissemination and sharing of information and data about all the available interventions from communities to national and regional levels.
-Radio, mobile phones, and national television stations should be used to make citizens become aware of all the information they need to prepare and deal with the predicted disasters.

 Finally, countries should strive to learn to assess impact in order to know what works best.
 This would allow countries to keep improving their disaster preparedness coping strategies.